Learning Neural Networks by Neuron Pursuit: Neuron Pursuit

 where the training and test samples are sampled from $\mathcal{N}(\mathbf{0},\mathbf{I}_{50})$.
-Note that, since maximum of linear functions is piecewise linear, the above functions can be represented using finitely many neurons.
+Since maximum of linear functions is piecewise linear, these functions can be represented using finitely many neurons.

 \Cref{fig:sp_gauss} depicts the test and training errors (top row), and the number of iterations required by the NP algorithm to fit the training data (bottom row).
-For large number of samples, the NP algorithm achieves small test error for both $h_1(\rvx)$ and $h_2(\rvx)$.
-For $h_1(\rvx)$, GD performs slightly worse than the NP algorithm.
-However, for $h_2(\rvx)$, the NP algorithm is worse, requiring more training samples to achieve small test error.

-As in earlier experiments, the number of iterations required by the NP algorithm for convergence increases in the beginning and then decreases and stabilizes.
-Also, for $h_2(\rvx)$ with 1600 and 3200 training samples, the NP algorithm fails to achieve small training error in many instances within 31 iterations, which is sufficient number of iterations when learning with more or less samples.
+The NP algorithm achieves small test error for large numbers of samples, and the number of iterations required evolves non-monotonically.
+For $h_1(\rvx)$, GD performs slightly worse than the NP algorithm, whereas GD performs slightly better for $h_2(\rvx)$.
+Also, for $h_2(\rvx)$ with 1600 training samples, the NP algorithm fails to achieve small training error in many instances within 31 iterations, which is a sufficient number of iterations when learning with more or fewer samples.